 Research Partners: AT&T Inc.; Bloomberg; BMO Financial Group; Cardinal Health, Inc., Chevron Corporation; Credit Suisse; Debevoise & Plimpton LLP; Dell Inc.; Deloitte LLP; Desjardins Group; Deutsche Bank AG; EY; General Motors Company; Hewlett-Packard Company; IBM Corporation; KeyBank; Kimberly-Clark Corporation; McDonald's Corporation; Sodexo; State Street Corporation; Symantec Corporation; UPS

-How to cite: Prime, Jeanine and Elizabeth R. Salib.
-Inclusive Leadership: The View From Six Countries.
-New York: Catalyst, 2014.
+How to cite: Jeanine Prime and Elizabeth R. Salib, Inclusive Leadership: The View From Six Countries (Catalyst, 2014).